rust-lang/rfcs/text/0000-target-tier-policy.md

 shared with other targets (not just target-specific code) must be reviewed and approved by the appropriate team for that shared code before acceptance.

-- Any new tier 3 target must have a designated developer or developers (the "target maintainers") on record to be CCed when issues arise regarding the target.
+- A tier 3 target must have a designated developer or developers (the "target maintainers") on record to be CCed when issues arise regarding the target.
   (The mechanism to track and CC such developers may evolve over time.)
 - Targets must use naming consistent with any existing targets; for instance, a target for the same CPU or OS as an existing Rust target should use the same name for that CPU or OS.
 Targets should normally use the same names and